 The logic is in the paused state.
 Upon receiving a command ([Logic Reset], [Run], [Execute 1st Scan], [Continue], or [Pause]), the state will change accordingly.
 On the [Logic Reset] command, "loading" starts and the symbol variable is initialized.
-When it is a keep-type variable and the power is off or the GP logic is reset, the most recent data is maintained.
-However, if the logic is reset with the online monitor (mode that runs a program in the logic on GP-Pro EX) or #L_Command, the value is initialized with the value specified for the logic features of GP-Pro EX.
+When it is a retentive variable and the power is off or the GP logic is reset, the most recent data is maintained.
+However, if the logic is reset with the online monitor (mode that runs a program in the logic on the GP-Pro EX) or #L_Command, the variable is initialized with the initial value for logic features in GP-Pro EX.